ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

         fi
     done
     ```

 1. Ensure all files copied under `source-customization` have been edited to reflect each environment.
-    > ***Advanced customization tip.***<br>
+    > ***Advanced customization tip.***
     In some cases, certain resource YAML files may need to be edited for some environments, but not others.
-This should be avoided as much as possible because it  complicates the update process.<br>
+This should be avoided as much as possible because it  complicates the update process.
-    For example, to completely remove a specific org policy from experimentation:<br>
+    For example, to completely remove a specific org policy from experimentation:
-        - Copy that org policy's YAML file in the experimentation customization folder, ***making sure to maintain the same directory structure***.<br>
+        - Copy that org policy's YAML file in the experimentation customization folder, ***making sure to maintain the same directory structure***.
-        - Put the entire file in a comment block.<br>
+        - Put the entire file in a comment block.
         - The hydration process will then ignore this commented resource definition, effectively removing it.
 1. Review all customizations with VSCode's built-in Source Control viewer or by running `git diff`.
 If satisfied, proceed to [Step 3 - Hydrate](#step-3---hydrate).

 ### B) Modify a Package

 By design, this is accomplished by modifying configs in the `source-customization/<env>`.
 Files in other directories should never be modified manually.

 ***Standard customization should only involve the `setters.yaml` file.***